On a variant of Hilbert's 16th problem: Introduction and statement of the main results

 \section{Introduction and statement of the main results}

-In his address to the International Congress of Mathematicians in Paris 1900, David Hilbert raised his famous list of problems for the $20$th century \cite{Browder}, with the second part of the $16$th problem being about the limit cycles of planar polynomial vector fields.
+In his address to the International Congress of Mathematicians in Paris 1900, David Hilbert raised his famous list of problems for the $20$th century \cite{Browder}, with the $16$th problem being divided in two parts.
+In the first part motivated by \emph{Harnack's Curve Theorem} \cite{Harnack}, Hilbert asks from a description of the relative positions of the ovals of the algebraic curves satisfying Harnack's upper bound.

+In the second part, motivated by finding an analogous to Harnack's result, Hilbert asks for the maximum number and relative position of limit cycles of planar polynomial vector fields.
 More precisely, given a planar polynomial vector field $X$, let $\pi(X)$ denote its number of limit cycles (i.e. isolated periodic orbits), where the value infinity is also admitted.
 Let also $\mathcal{X}_n$ be the family of the planar polynomial vector fields $X=(P,Q)$ of degree $n$ (i.e. $\max\{\deg P,\deg Q\}=n$).
-The \emph{Hilbert number} is given by
+The \emph{Hilbert number} $\mathcal{H}(n)\in\mathbb{Z}_{\geqslant0}\cup\{\infty\}$ is given by

-or infinity if this supremum is not finite.
-The second part of Hilbert's $16$th problem consists in providing (if possible) an upper bound for $\mathcal{H}(n)$, as a function of $n$.
-In other words, the problem consist in obtaining the maximum number of limit cycles that a planar polynomial vector field of degree exactly $n$ can have.
+The second part of Hilbert's $16$th problem consists in providing an upper bound for $\mathcal{H}(n)$, as a function of $n$, and a description of the relative position of such limit cycles.
 This problem is still open and is also part of Smale's list of problems for the $21$th century \cite{Smale}.
 In his own words: \emph{except for the Riemann hypothesis it seems to be the most elusive of Hilbert’s problems}.
 Despite the many attempts, no progress was made in finding upper bounds for $\mathcal{H}(n)$.
 So far it is not even known if $\mathcal{H}(2)$ is finite or not.
 While it has not been possible to find upper bounds for $\mathcal{H}(n)$, there has been success in obtaining lower bounds.
 It is known that $\mathcal{H}(n)$ increases at least as fast as $O(n^2\ln n)$.
 See \cite{ChrLlo1995,HanLi2012}.
 In fact, it was even conjectured in 1988 by Lloyd that $\mathcal{H}(n)$ is of order $O(n^3),$ see \cite{Lloyd}.
 For lower values of $n$, as far as we know, at this moment the best lower bounds are $\mathcal{H}(2)\geqslant 4$ \cites{ChenWang1979,Son1980}, $\mathcal{H}(3)\geqslant 13$ \cite{LiLiuYang2009} and $\mathcal{H}(4)\geqslant 28$ \cite{ProTor2019}.
 For more lower bounds, we refer to \cites{ProTor2019,HanLi2012}.

+In this paper we study a variant of Hilbert's $16$th problem.
+Instead of looking at the number of limit cycles as a function of the degree of $X$, we look it as a function of the number of monomials.